Request a Free Consultation

 90 minute session

-Cash, credit card, cheque, or Interac e-transfer accepted.
+Cash, credit card, or Interac e-transfer accepted.

 Check with your insurance company to see if you have coverage for “registered psychotherapists”.